-Vindu Mai Chotani is a Visiting Fellow at Observer Research Foundation, New Delhi.
+Vindu Mai Chotani is a Visiting Associate at Observer Research Foundation, New Delhi.
 Her research focus is on Japanese foreign policy, with particular emphasis on Japan’s growing economic, connectivity and security ties in South Asia and the Bay of Bengal region.
 Vindu also tracks great power relations, and the security architecture in Asia-Pacific.

 Vindu is currently a research student at the University of Tokyo where she is a Monbukagakusho (MEXT) scholar.
 Her articles and papers have been published in the Centre for Strategic and International Studies, The Diplomat, The Pioneer, among others.
 Tracking Japan’s growing presence and changing role in South Asia, Vidu wrote a paper titled, Japan and India: Reconnecting in the Bay of Bengal.

 Vindu’s most recent paper has been published in Regional Institutions, Geopolitics and Economics in the Asia-Pacific, Evolving Interests and Strategies, an Asian Security Studies book series by Routledge.

 - Japan-India Relations

 - Economic and strategic competition in the Bay of Bengal

 - MSc in international relations, University of Bristol

 - BA in political science, Jesus and Mary College, University of Delhi